 Social Media Grant – over 22.5 million “impressions” received 5,968 “clicks” yielding a very high “hit” rate for social media

 Council on Legislation – DG Marilyn announced that T. Tall will be our representative to the Council on Legislation session this coming fiscal year.
+He will share information about proposed legislation with our clubs prior to going to Chicago to represent us.

 Child Protection Policy – by PDG Guy Babb

-District 7850 does not have it’s own District Child Protection Policy, but, instead, utilizes the ESSEX program.
+District 7850 does not have its own District Child Protection Policy, but, instead, utilizes the ESSEX program.
 At issue is the growing onerous requirements for background checks that are very costly.

-A draft District Policy is being worked on that will be implemented at the club level
+A draft District Policy is being worked on that will be implemented at the club level during the 2012/2013 Rotary year.

+Key thing to remember, anyone who is apt to be in a one-on-one situation with a child under the age of 18 should have a criminal background check done.
+Whenever possible Rotarians should avoid situation where they might find themselves alone with a child.

 Future Vision Update – by PDG John Morgan